simizlab/simizlab-homepage/content/equipments.en.md

 +++

 <span style="font-size: 120%">
-One of the most important in image processing research is computer resources.
-A high-performance computer is needed for analyzing images and extracting important information.
+High-performance computers are highly required for analyzing high dimensional medical images.
-Our laboratory has many computers with powerful computing capabilities, so you can live a comfortable research life.
+Our laboratory has a plenty of computers with large memories, powerful CPUs and/or GPUs.
+Students can use desktop computers provided from our lab as well as server machines for large scale computation.
 </span>